manwar/perlweeklychallenge-club/challenge-279/atschneid/README.md

 ### Refreshment on Rust Iterators

 Pretty straightforward challenges this week.
 The first basically requires zipping two lists together, sorting on one value, and outputting the other.

 The specifications for the second asks to both find a properly split string, if possible, and to output whether it was possible to find such a split.
 But since it is easier to find out if a proper split is possible (only need counting for this!) than to actually find the split (proof by construction as it were, easily doable but slightly less easy) I'm treating the function as a black box that outputs the correct answer, and we can ignore how it does it.

 This week my guest language is Rust.
-My random selector actually chose both Rust and C++ for me this week, it often seems to pair the two, but for reasons including: I expected a C++ solution to be substantially similar to my Rust solution, and: I ran out of time, I only did Rust.
+My random selector actually chose both Rust and C++ for me this week, it often seems to pair the two, but for reasons including: I expected a C++ solution to be substantially similar to my Rust solution, and -- I ran out of time, I only did Rust.

-I ran into some trouble handling Rust iterators and had to go back to the book to read up on the topic, for instance, what is the difference between `.iter()` and `.to_iter()` (references v. values).
-An issue I had to work through was when to `.collect()` and when not. `.sort_by_key()` sorts in place so I did need to `.collect()` before calling that, hiyah!
+I ran into some trouble handling Rust iterators and had to go back to the book to read up on the topic, for instance, what is the difference between `.iter()` and `.to_iter()` (answer: references v. values).
+An issue I had to work through was when to `.collect()` and when to not.
+I learned that `.sort_by_key()` sorts in place so I did need to `.collect()` before calling that, hiyah!

 ## Task 1: Sort Letters

-> Task 1: Sort Letters<\br>
+> Task 1: Sort Letters</br>
 > Submitted by: Mohammad Sajid Anwar</br>
 > You are given two arrays, @letters and @weights.</br>
 > </br>